sushantdhumak/LangChain-Basics/README.md

 ### 4. Build a Simplae Chatbot with Chat History and Stream - Simple_Chatbot_ChatHistory_Streaming.py

 This project helps to design and implement an LLM-powered chatbot.
 We will manage conversation history and also use streaming to improve the user experience.

+### 5. Build an Agent - Build_Agent.py

+Let's build an Agent.
+We will build an agent that can interact with a search engine, we wiil able to ask this agent questions, watch it call the search tool, and have conversations with it.